RosettaCommons/documentation/application_documentation/utilities/torsional-potential-corrections.md

 **-l infilelist**

-A list of PDB fragments from which to grab fragments.
+A list of PDB files from which to grab fragments.
 For the talaris2014 corrections, the Richardson 8000 set was used.

 **-cluster_radius 0.1**